spdx/spdx-spec/chapters/annotations.md

 ### 12.4.2 Intent

-There may be several versions of the same package or file within an SPDX document.
+There may be several versions of the same snippet, package or file within an SPDX document.
 Each element needs to be able to be referred to uniquely so that relationships between elements can be clearly articulated.

 ### 12.4.3 Examples